 Eric Bana in Star Trek (2009)

 In the new Star Trek movie, Eric Bana, who plays the villainous Nero, was so well made up that his agent failed to recognize him on set.
 He went through hours of makeup to play his Romulan character.
-His look is so different than the first day Bana’s agent visited the set, and he did not recognize his client.
 The makeup was one reason Bana wanted the role.
 Most of his acting jobs, from Troy to Munich did not require such transformations.

 Benicio Del Toro in The Wolfman (2010)